Alaska (1996 film): Plot

 After going through a mountain drop, the kids take refuge inside an old rusty cabin before taking a canoe to continue their search down a river.
-However, they lose their canoe in a waterfall, though they end up being rescued by Chip and his grandfather Ben, who are out on a caribou hunt.
+However, they lose their canoe in a waterfall, though they are rescued by their Alaskan Native friends Chip and his grandfather Ben.
 Chip's father wants to send Jessie and Sean home, but Ben and Chip wish to help the two on their journey.
 Sean and Jessie then proceed on their quest with the polar bear cub, whom Sean nicknamed Cubby, by their side.
 In the meantime, Charlie finds the poachers' camp and reports it to the police before heading back to Devils Thumb, realizing that Perry and Koontz lied to him.

-Eventually, Cubby is able to lead the kids close to Devils Thumb, but Perry and Koontz ambush the kids with their helicopter before tranquilizing Cubby with a dart.
+Eventually, Cubby leads the kids close to Devils Thumb, but Perry and Koontz ambush them with their helicopter before tranquilizing Cubby.
 Loading the cub into the helicopter, Perry and Koontz fly away, but as Koontz didn't load the dart with enough tranquilizer fluids, Cubby wakes up and gets into a scuffle with Perry.
 As Koontz is forced to lower the helicopter, Cubby bites Perry's right knee, causing Perry to accidentally shoot Koontz with a tranquilizer dart and disable the helicopter's controls.
-As Cubby escapes away back to Devils Thumb, Sean and Jessie continue on in their search for their missing father.
-They stumble upon some wreckage from his plane crash and finally locate him after he fires a flare into the air.
+As Cubby escapes back to Devils Thumb, Sean and Jessie stumble upon wreckage from the plane crash and locate their father after he fires a flare.

 Jessie lowers Sean down the side of the mountain to reach Jake.
-Just as it looks like Jessie is going to lose control of the rope, Cubby comes to the rescue by helping Jessie pull the rope to reel both Jake and Sean back to safety.
+Cubby comes to the rescue by helping Jessie pull the rope to reel Jake and Sean back to safety.
 As the Barnes family is reunited, Charlie shows up to complete the rescue after Sean fires another flare to alert him of their location.
-In the meantime, Perry and Koontz are forced to trek on foot after their helicopter is disabled, upset that they have lost Cubby and that they will possibly be tracked down by the authorities.
-Charlie and the Barnes family then return Cubby back to the wilderness, where he meets up with a new polar bear family after bidding goodbye to the kids.
+In the meantime, Perry and Koontz trek on foot after their helicopter is disabled, upset that they have lost Cubby and that they will possibly be tracked down by the authorities.
+Charlie and the Barnes family then return Cubby to the Arctic National Wildlife Refuge, where she meets up with a new bear family.